Majurax/Portfolio2024/README.md

 # Portfolio2024
 My first (and hopefully only) portfolio !
-Utiliser npm install, puis npm run dev pour le lancer !
+Use npm install then npm run dev to start the website !